HonkingGoose/git-gosling/docs/sandbox_git_add_after_changed_file.md

 :::tip
 You can use `git add .` as a wildcard to include all changes.
 Beware that this makes it very easy to commit things you don't want to commit.

+You can use a `.gitignore` file to tell Git what files to ignore.
 :::

 :::tip